arturomorarioja/webshop_selenium_py_e2e/README.md

 # Webshop End-to-End Test

 ## Purpose
-Example of Selenium Webdriver end-to-end tests on the [Webshop](https://github.com/arturomorarioja/js_webshop) sample.
+Example of Selenium Webdriver end-to-end tests on the [EK Webshop](https://github.com/arturomorarioja/js_webshop) sample.
 The test is coded in Python and uses Firefox's Gecko driver.

 ## Instructions
 1. The webshop is expected to run at `http://127.0.0.1:5500/`.
 This value can be changed in `test.py`.